Topics Map > Tableau

 Required components of documentation

 Make sure the following required components are documented.
 They all have a corresponding field in the Data Cookbook.
-An overview of these fields are presented in Cookbook manual for creating a Specification section of this document:
+An overview of these fields are presented in the Data Cookbook section of this document:

 Description